-Clinical trials have shown that some monoclonal antibodies, such as bamlanivimab, used alone or with etesevimab and a combination of casirivimab and imdemivab, prevent hospitalizations and emergency room visits in people who have mild to moderate symptoms of COVID-19.
-The monoclonal antibodies stop the disease from progressing by quickly reducing the quantity of virus in the infected person’s blood.
-Studies are still ongoing, but the existing data prompted the FDA to issue emergency use authorizations to drug makers Eli Lilly and Company and Regeneron Pharmaceuticals.
+In 2020, clinical trials with early variants of COVID-19 showed that some monoclonal antibody cocktails, such as bamlanivimab, with etesevimab, casirivimab and imdemivab, or sotrivimab used alone, prevented hospitalizations and emergency room visits in people with mild to moderate symptoms of COVID-19.
+The monoclonal antibodies stopped the disease from progressing by quickly reducing the quantity of virus in the infected person’s blood.
+The existing data prompted the FDA to issue emergency use authorizations to drug makers Eli Lilly and Company, Regeneron Pharmaceuticals and GlaxoSmithKline, respectively.

 How Does Monoclonal Antibody Therapy Work?

-Bamlanivimab and esetevimab are produced by Eli Lilly, and the combination treatment of casirivimab and imdemivab is produced by Regeneron.
-The treatments are single infusions that are given in an outpatient setting.
-The infusions work by providing the body with a large quantity of monoclonal antibodies that attach to the virus particle that causes COVID-19, which prevents the virus from attaching to and entering cells in the body.
+Monoclonal antibody therapy is a single infusion given in an outpatient setting.
+The treatment works by providing the body with a large quantity of ready-made antibodies that attach to the virus particle that causes COVID-19, which prevents the virus from attaching to and entering cells in the body.
 The infusion should be given as soon as possible after a positive COVID-19 test and within 10 days of the onset of COVID symptoms.